 I finally bought this weighted blanket and find it incredibly restorative for my nervous system.
 I sleep more deeply and find it incredibly calming.
 I’ve recommended it to clients, too.

 No health and wellness gifts guide would be complete without including gift certificates for a healing session.

 I’ve had clients request gift certificates from their loved ones for both sessions and Reiki classes—what a great idea (yes, I’m biased!)
 Of course, they also purchase certificates to give to others.

 Give gifts for relaxation and stress relief with a Reiki, Reflexology, and/or Hypnosis session gift certificate.

 - $350 for a 2-hour session

-I’ll email you a Gift Certificate PDF and you can forward it to the recipient.
+You’ll receive an emailable Gift Certificate that you can forward to the recipient.
 If you prefer, I can mail you a hard copy gift certificate card with matching envelope, just give me your address or the address of the person you’d like me to send it to.